 Native to South America’s tropical regions, the Amaryllis specie boasts the botanical name Hippeastrum.

-They’re one of the easiest flowering bulbs to grow, and flourish both inside and outside.
+They’re one of the easiest flowers to grow, and flourish both inside and outside.
 When in bloom, they last a great length of time and are in high demand due to their large florae and also, because they’re easy maintain.

 Amaryllis Care – Basic Information

 The amaryllis comes in a variety of hot hues in a multitude of shades, including pink, red, white, salmon and orange.� On top of this, they’re also available in multi-coloured, striped versions in a combination of pink and reds with whites.

 Before planting, the roots and base of amaryllis bulbs should be placed in lukewarm water for a couple of hours.� If for some reason, you’re unable to plant the bulbs immediately after purchasing them, store them in a cool environment, at a temperature of between 4°C and 10°C.

 When planting bulbs, it’s important to use a wholesome potting compost, which is readily available pre-mixed both online and at garden centres.

 Plant bulbs neck-deep in the potting compost, being mindful not to damage the roots, then set securely in place, by pressing the soil down firmly around the bulb.